-The Essential Guide to Bullying Statistics 2014
+The Essential Guide to Bullying Statistics 2014 and recent bullying percentages.

 According to the U.S. Department of Health and Human Services’ (DHHS) anti-bullying website, Stopbullying.gov, bullying is defined as “intentionally aggressive, usually repeated” verbal, social, or physical behavior aimed at a specific person or group of people.
 Some bullying actions are considered criminal, such as harassment or hazing; but “bullying” alone is not illegal.
 And recent news stories abound with tales of cyberbullying – where the target is harassed through social media or other technology – that have unfortunately resulted in victims’ suicides.
 The majority of bullying still takes place at school; 1 in 3 U.S. students say they have been bullied at school, according to the DHHS.
 More shocking bullying statistics for 2014 follow: